sohaveaniceday/sohaveaniceday/README.md

-I'm currently learning typescript, AWS and tailwind.
+I'm currently learning TypeScript, AWS and Tailwind.
 And playing The Last of Us Part II.

 ![joel](https://media1.tenor.com/images/a86c26269fd96e5f9e035f37f7e5a40a/tenor.gif)